beeware/briefcase/docs/how-to/code-signing/macOS.rst

 double-click to install it in your Keychain Access.

-If you now open your Keychain, selected the ``login`` keychain on the left-hand side, and selec the ``My Certificates`` tab, you should see a certificate with the title "Developer ID Application: <your name>".
+If you now open your Keychain, selected the ``login`` keychain on the left-hand side, and select the ``My Certificates`` tab, you should see a certificate with the title "Developer ID Application: <your name>".

 Click on the certificate and make sure you see a note that reads ``This